Optimizing magnetic coupling in lumped element superconducting resonators for molecular spin qubits: Experimental results and discussion

 \subsubsection{Microwave transmission experiments: strong collective spin-photon coupling and optimization of its visibility}

 Figure \ref{fig:2DvsT} shows $2D$ color plots of the microwave transmission measured near the resonance of a high-inductance $1.97$ GHz LER (see Fig. \ref{fig:LERs}b) covered by $\sim 5 \times 10^{12}$ PTMr molecules embedded in PS.
 The data show clear signatures of the coupling of the photon and spin excitations when they are brought into resonance by the external magnetic field.
 Measurements were performed at different temperatures ranging from $24$ mK up to $1$ K. The coupling visibility becomes enhanced by cooling, as expected since the population difference $N_{\rm eff}$ between the ground and excited spin levels also increases.
 The spin-photon coupling constant $G_{N}$ was determined by fitting these data using input-output theory.
-The results, shown in Fig. \ref{fig:2DvsT}, illustrate the collective spin-photon coupling enhancement that can be described by the well-known equation\cite{Tavis1968}
+The results, shown in Fig. \ref{fig:2DvsT}b, illustrate the collective spin-photon coupling enhancement that can be described by the well-known equation \cite{Tavis1968}

 where $G_{1}$ is the average coupling to individual spins.
-Decreasing temperature then allows monitoring how $G_{N}$ depends on spin polarization, or equivalently on $N_{\rm eff}$, as the bottom panel in Fig. \ref{fig:2DvsT} shows.
-In addition, the results show that PTMr free radical spins remain paramagnetic down to very low temperatures and that interactions between them are very weak, in spite of the relatively high concentration of the samples used in these experiments.
+Decreasing temperature then allows monitoring how $G_{N}$ depends on spin polarization, or equivalently on $N_{\rm eff}$, as the bottom panel in Fig. \ref{fig:2DvsT}b shows.
+In addition, the results show that PTMr free radical spins remain paramagnetic down to very low temperatures and that intermolecular interactions are very weak, in spite of the relatively high spin concentrations used in these experiments.
 Likely, the polymer matrix efficiently prevents the formation of large molecular aggregates.
 The same fits allow estimating the inhomogeneous spin line width $\gamma$, which is of the order of $10-15$ MHz at all temperatures, thus in good agreement with the values derived previously from EPR (Fig. \ref{fig:EPR}a).

 The maximum $G_{N}$ value measured at $24$ mK, where $N_{\rm eff} \simeq N$, amounts to $13.2$ MHz, which therefore borders the strong coupling condition $G_{N} > \{\kappa, \gamma \}$.
-Yet, the transmission at resonance $B \simeq 72$ mT does not show any hint of the double resonance dip that would characterize the onset of two non- degenerate polariton excitations.
+Yet, the transmission at resonance $B \simeq 72$ mT does not show any hint of the double resonance dip that would characterize the onset of two non-degenerate polariton excitations.
 Rather, the transmission dip visibility becomes very small, and falls below the experimental noise.